c-eg/themoviedbapi/README.md

 -----

 To get started you need a [TMdB API key](http://docs.themoviedb.apiary.io/).
-With this you can instantiate `info.movito.themoviedbapi.TmdbApi`, which has getters for all subcategories of the API.
+With this you can instantiate `uk.co.conoregan.themoviedbapi.api.TmdbApi`, which has getters for all subcategories of the API.

 For instance to get a movie by ID, do the following: